josteist/Compadre/README.md

 Here you see that the plots show one of the key assumptions of a CMR model; sampling rates are within intervals, but speciation/extinction rates are for transitions, i.e. going from one interval to next (plotted ON the stage limits in grey).
+Also, it is evident that doing analysis with temporally variable rate are of course to be preferred, given the data is sufficient.

 ### A model including other drivers and diversity dependence
 Each rate is defined as a separate function/formula and can also have interactions (see below).